mjvn9/Telling-Stories-With-Data-Portfolio/critique-by-design-women-parliament.md

 ## Step two: the critique
 I evaluated the visualization using Stephen Few’s Data Visualization Effectiveness Profile.
 Overall, the chart contains valuable information, but several design choices hold it back from being truly effective.

 On the positive side, the underlying data is genuinely meaningful.
 It covers a long enough time span to show whether countries have made real progress in women’s parliamentary representation, and the formatting itself is clean and professional.
-It also clearly cites Eurostat, which makes the visualization feel trustworthy and anchored in an authoritative source.
+It also clearly cites Eurostat, which makes the visualization feel trustworthy.

-But even with all those strengths, the chart is hard to interpret in practice.
+However even with those strengths, the chart is hard to interpret.
 With more than 25 countries shown as overlapping lines, it becomes virtually impossible to track any single trend without getting lost.
 The colors are so similar that I kept having to reference the legend, which is placed far from the data and adds even more cognitive load.
 There’s also no real narrative or takeaway to help the viewer understand what matters.
 Everything is presented with equal visual weight, so the story quickly gets buried in the noise.

-Overall, the visualization comes close to being useful, but it ultimately asks the viewer to work far too hard.
+Overall, the visualization comes close to being useful, but it  asks the viewer to work too hard.
 That made me want to redesign it in a way that highlights a clearer message.
 That recognizes that women deserve equitable political representation, and that the pace of progress (or the lack of it) really does vary dramatically across countries.
 By simplifying and reframing the view, I hoped to make those differences easier to see and understand.

 ## Step three: Sketch a solution